spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-telegram.md

 ### 💡 Set up Double Puppeting

 After successfully enabling bridging, you may wish to set up [Double Puppeting](https://docs.mau.fi/bridges/general/double-puppeting.html) (hint: you most likely do).

-To set it up, you have 2 ways of going about it.

-#### Method 1: automatically, by enabling Appservice Double Puppet or Shared Secret Auth

-The bridge automatically performs Double Puppeting if [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) or [Shared Secret Auth](configuring-playbook-shared-secret-auth.md) service is configured and enabled on the server for this playbook.

-Enabling [Appservice Double Puppet](configuring-playbook-appservice-double-puppet.md) is the recommended way of setting up Double Puppeting, as it's easier to accomplish, works for all your users automatically, and has less of a chance of breaking in the future.

-Enabling double puppeting by enabling the [Shared Secret Auth](configuring-playbook-shared-secret-auth.md) service works at the time of writing, but is deprecated and will stop working in the future.

-#### Method 2: manually, by asking each user to provide a working access token

-**Note**: This method for enabling Double Puppeting can be configured only after you've already set up bridging.

-When using this method, **each user** that wishes to enable Double Puppeting needs to follow the following steps:

-- retrieve a Matrix access token for yourself.
-Refer to the documentation on [how to obtain one](obtaining-access-tokens.md).

-- send `login-matrix` to the bot and follow instructions about how to send the access token to it

-- make sure you don't log out the session for which you obtained an access token some time in the future, as that would break the Double Puppeting feature